P3GLEG/Whaler/README.md

 ![alt text](https://samaritan.ai/wp-content/uploads/2018/06/Screen-Shot-2018-06-04-at-8.51.22-PM.png "Logo Title Text 1")

+You can read more about this on my blog [Here](https://samaritan.ai/blog/reversing-docker-images-into-dockerfiles/)
 ### How to build it
 Git clone the project into your $GOPATH/src directory and perform the following command
 ```go